abinit/abinit/doc/tutorial/eph4isotc.md

 mrgdv info teph4isotc_1_DVDB
 ```

-shows that all the independent phonon perturbations are available
+shows that all the independent phonon perturbations are indeed available.

 <!--
 As mentioned in the [introduction page for the EPH code](eph_intro), the DVDB file is needed to reconstruct